junaidzm13/mini-interpreter-challenge/README.md

 ### Error Handling

-All errors are unrecoverable.
-Once the error occurs, the error message is printed to the console immediately.
+All errors are unrecoverable (i.e. the evaluation stops on the first error).
+Once the error occurs, the error message is printed to the console.
 The error message contains a String `ERROR at line ` and line number where error was raised.

 Example: